 - 1. Have a full and individual evaluation of your child's educational needs; - 2.
 Have the evaluation conducted by a multidisciplinary team, including at least one specialist with knowledge in the area of the suspected disability; - 3.
 Have your child assessed in all areas related to any suspected disability; - 4.
 Have appropriate tests administered by qualified examiners; - 5.
 Have a variety of assessment tools and other factors used to gather relevant functional, developmental, and academic information in determining the eligibility of your child for special education and related services and the appropriate educational program for your child; - 6.
-Have more than one assessment or piece of data used to determine eligibility and the appropriate educational program;

-- 7. Provide information on other privately obtained assessments (conducted by qualified examiners) and have that information considered in the process of determining whether your child is a child with a disability and the educational needs of your child; - 8.
+Have more than one assessment or piece of data used to determine eligibility and the appropriate educational program; - 7.
+Provide information on other privately obtained assessments (conducted by qualified examiners) and have that information considered in the process of determining whether your child is a child with a disability and the educational needs of your child; - 8.
 Have the evaluation administered in your child's native language or mode of communication; - 9.
 Have a reevaluation at least once every three years; - 10.
 Have a reevaluation in less than three years if you or your child's teacher requests it.
-However, reevaluations shall not occur more frequently than one time per year unless you and the school system agree otherwise; - 11.
-Have initial evaluations completed within 60 calendar days of receiving parental consent, unless the referral occurs less than 30 days prior to the end of the school year or in the summer; - a.
+However, reevaluations shall not occur more frequently than one time per year unless you and the school system agree otherwise;

+- 11. Have initial evaluations completed and an eligibility decision made within 60 calendar days of receiving parental consent, unless the referral occurs less than 30 days prior to the end of the school year or in the summer; - a.
 Any summer vacation period in which the majority of a school system's teachers are not under contract shall not be included in the 60-day timeline for evaluation.
 However, a school system is not prohibited from conducting evaluations over a summer vacation period. - b.
 Holiday periods and other circumstances when children are not in attendance for five consecutive school days shall not be counted toward the 60-day timeline, including the weekend days before and after such holiday periods. - c.
 Students who turn three during the summer period or other holiday periods must have an eligibility decision and IEP (if appropriate) in place by the third birthday. - 12.
 Have the eligibility decision for initial determination based on: (a) the presence of a disability as defined in the IDEA; and (b) the documentation of the impact of the disability on the education of your child; - 13.
-Have a copy of the evaluation report and documentation of eligibility provided to you at no cost and at the completion of the 60-day initial evaluation period or at the eligibility meeting, which as a matter of best practice, should occur within 10 calendar days of the completion of the initial evaluation.
+Have a copy of the evaluation report and documentation of eligibility provided to you at no cost.